anarcher/blog/blogs/2015/09-14-docker-machine.md

 <!-- Title: Using docker-machine -->
 <!-- Tags: docker -->

-Docker machine is a command tool created by docker team to manage docker servers.
-It automatically create hosts and install docker engine on them,configure the docker client to talk.
+The Docker machine is a command tool created by  the docker team to manage docker servers.
+It automatically creates hosts and installs docker engine on them and configures the docker client to talk.

 If you install the docker machine tool,you can use it like below: